 Academic Technology Approval Scheme (ATAS)

-Where ATAS is required for a permitted paid engagement as the individual will be undertaking ATAS-restricted research during their UK visit, it is essential that the individual’s ATAS certificate is checked, and a copy retained by Imperial before they are allowed on campus or granted access to Imperial systems.
-Please see the ATAS information on Immigration & Compliance webpages here.
+Where ATAS is required for a permitted paid engagement because the individual will undertake ATAS-restricted research during their UK visit, it is essential that the individual’s ATAS certificate is checked and a copy retained by Imperial before they are allowed on campus or granted access to Imperial systems.
+Please see the ATAS information on the Immigration & Compliance web pages.

-Due to variable ATAS processing times, we would recommend that the hosting manager provides the ATAS information directly to the prospective PPE visitor as early as possible from 6 months before their intended visit start date.
+Due to variable ATAS processing times, we recommend that the hosting manager provide the ATAS information directly to the prospective PPE visitor as early as possible, 6 months before the intended start date of their visit.
 We advise the academic/researcher not to make their travel arrangements until their ATAS certificate has been granted.

 Please visit the Government's website for further information on the Permitted Paid Engagement visa process.

-Imperial College London has a sponsor licence under the Temporary Worker: Government Authorised Exchange category which allows us to act as sponsors for Sponsored researchers working on a supernumerary research collaboration/project to come to the UK for up to a maximum of 24 months.
-The activity/role must be over and above our normal staffing level requirements.
+Imperial holds a sponsor licence under the Temporary Worker: Government Authorised Exchange category, which allows us to sponsor a sponsored researchers undertaking supernumerary research collaborations or projects to come to the UK for up to 24 months.
+The activity/role must be above our normal staffing requirements.

 Activity can include: